Weekend Break Hotels

-The Cotswold Gateway hotel truly is the entrance to the Cotswolds, perched right on the edge of the Area of Outstanding Natural Beauty.
+The Prince Of Burford hotel truly is the entrance to the Cotswolds, perched right on the edge of the Area of Outstanding Natural Beauty.
 The 18th-century majestic inn, overlooking the spectacular countryside is ideal for those keen to explore the rolling hills of the Cotswolds who want to retreat to comfortable, stylish accommodation after their trek.
 Enjoy a pub classic in the on-site restaurant, perfectly paired with a selection of award-winning Butcombe beers.

 The Crown in Dyrham

 Just a stone’s throw from Dyrham Park and within easy reach of Bath, The Crown inn has 9 welcoming ensuite rooms, perfect for a sound night’s sleep after exploring the wild Wiltshire countryside.
 On the menu at the on-site restaurant, you’ll find a cracking selection of hearty pub classics, perfectly paired with a variety of Butcombe beers behind the bar.